Section 83(b) Election CPA Support

 • Valuation support and fair market value documentation

-• Preparation of election statement and filing instructions
+• Preparation or review of the election statement and filing instructions

 • Tax return reporting and ongoing tracking